IngridMorstrad/IngridMorstrad.github.io/activities/_posts/2018-12-20-of-flights-and-men.markdown

 “Cause the plane to dive and gain speed.”
 I interjected, eager to put on display what little I knew.
 “Yes, and the pilots weren’t informed of this.”
 “But, why would it dive unnecessarily?”
 I then answered my own question, "Oh.
 Faulty sensors.”
 “Yeah.
-Have you noticed there are these veins on the side of the wing?
+Have you noticed there are these vanes on the side of the wing?
 They measure the angle of attack.”
 “Pitot tubes?”
 “No, not Pitot tubes...”
 “Oh, sorry they measure airspeed.”
 I corrected myself.